Street Smart (1987 film): Filming

-Reeve and director Jerry Schatzberg originally intended to shoot the entire film on-location in New York City, but Cannon mogul Menahem Golan insisted they film in Canada as a cost-cutting measure.
-As a result, Street Smart was labeled a runaway production.
+Reeve and director Jerry Schatzberg, both native New Yorkers, originally intended to shoot the entire film on-location in New York City.
+Cannon mogul Menahem Golan insisted they film in Canada as a cost-cutting measure, consequently, Street Smart was labeled a runaway production.

-Principal photography took place in Montreal, Quebec, with two weeks of exterior location filming in New York City.
+Principal photography took place in Montreal, Quebec, along with two weeks of exterior location filming in New York City.
 The production chose Shaughnessy Village due to its similar style of architecture and layout to Upper Manhattan.
 Production designer Dan Leigh imported signage, paraphernalia, phone booths, mailboxes, and even garbage from Harlem in order to better mimic an American locale.

 During filming in New York City, the production was picketed for allegedly using a non-union crew.
 Cannon officials agreed to hire a union crew for its next New York City shoot, and the strike was called off.
 Christopher Reeve, who was on the Council of Actors' Equity Association and a union supporter, was forced to cross the picket line due to a “no-strike clause” in his contract.
 The production was also picketed by a neighborhood group in Harlem, that protested the perceived racial stereotypes being used in the film.
 The producers met with the group to hear their issues and agreed to hire locals for day jobs on the set.